Alternative versions of Spider-Man: Spider-Monkey (Earth-8101)

-A spider monkey-themed Spider-Man appearing in Marvel Apes.
+A spider monkey-themed Spider-Man appears in Marvel Apes.
 The character was later killed by Jennix in the "Spider-Verse" event.

 Marvel Nemesis: Rise of the Imperfects (Earth-50701)

-In the Marvel Nemesis: Rise of the Imperfects series, set on Earth-50701, Spider-Man was abducted by an alien scientist named Doctor Niles Van Roekel.
+In the Marvel Nemesis: Rise of the Imperfects series, set on Earth-50701, Spider-Man was abducted by alien scientist Niles Van Roekel.
 The Thing, Wolverine, Elektra, the Human Torch, and Storm are also abducted and injected with a drug in an attempt to corrupt them.
 Once infected, Spider-Man's costume is brown-and-bronze with a blue spider mark in his chest.
 Spider-Man and the other heroes are eventually able to fight off the corrupting infection and defeat Van Roekel.
 In the aftermath of the invasion, Paragon and the Imperfects join to share the Earth with the heroes.

 Marvel Zombies Spider-Man (Earth-2149)

 The Marvel Zombies universe features a Spider-Man who has been turned into a flesh-eating zombie after being infected by Colonel America (alternative reality of Zombified Captain America).
 Although Spider-Man is just as ravenous as the other zombies when hungry, when he has eaten, Spider-Man is racked with guilt at what he has done, especially for having eaten Mary Jane and Aunt May, but unable to change his nature.
 At the conclusion of the original series, Spider-Man is one of the heroes who become the Galacti, having consumed the original Galactus and subsequently acquiring his cosmic powers.

 In Marvel Zombies 2, he notices that his hunger is starting to fade and, as a result, is the first of the Galacti to turn against his fellow zombies.
 Eventually with the aid of Forge, Malcom, and the Acolytes, the zombies retaining their hunger are defeated.
 Spider-Man is one of the zombies that remain and continues work to rebuild New Wakanda and bury the dead.

-In Marvel Zombies Return Spider-Man is teleported to a new world, where he consumes and infects the Sinister Six (except for the Sandman).
+In Marvel Zombies Return, Spider-Man is teleported to a new world, where he consumes and infects the Sinister Six (except for the Sandman).
 As his cosmic abilities did not come with him, and his web-shooters have dried up, the zombified superhero is forced to make do with his own veins and arteries.
-Following the death of the Spider-Man of this universe (mistakenly killed by the Sandman in revenge for the deaths of the other members of the Sinister Six) the zombie Spider-Man works on developing a cure for the plague with the aid of the Kitty Pryde of this universe, using nanites and the blood of this world's Wolverine.
+Following the death of the Spider-Man of this universe (killed by the Sandman in revenge for the deaths of the other members of this universe's Sinister Six) the zombie Spider-Man works on developing a cure for the plague with the aid of the Kitty Pryde of this universe, using nanites and the blood of this world's Wolverine.
 With the zombie Giant-Man having followed Spider-Man to this new reality, Spider-Man resolves to stop Giant-Man.
-Spider-Man releases the Sandman, now infused with nanites, and wipes out every zombie hero and villain.
-Zombie Spider-Man dies from being exposed to his own weapon.
+Spider-Man releases Sandman, now infused with nanites, who wipes out every zombie hero and villain with the exception of an infected Sentry who was teleported to Earth 2149.
+Zombie Spider-Man himself became exposed to the nanite-infused Sandman and dies as a result.